-You can open a single file, folders, playlists, CUE sheets, and iTunes collections in Tag Editor.
-Use either dialogue window or drag-and-drop to add files in Tag Editor.
+You can open single media files, folders, playlists, CUE sheets, and iTunes tracks in Tag Editor.
+Use either Open Dialog window or Drag-and-Drop to add files to Tag Editor.

 By default, Tag Editor displays columns with the most common music tags: Artwork, Album, Artist, Filename, Genre, and Comment.
-To see and edit other columns right-click on the table header or choose them in View > Column menu.
+To see and edit other columns, right-click on the table header or choose them in the View > Column menu.

 Sorting and filtering rows speed up batch tagging.

-To sort rows just click a column header, for example, "Artist".
-To change sorting order from ascending to descending click a column header again.
+To sort rows, click a column header, for example, Artist.
+To change the sorting order from ascending to descending, click a column header again.

 You can also insert a keyword in the search field and check the 'Filter' box to show only rows that contain the keyword.

-To move selected rows to another window or tab, press the Move button in the toolbar and choose a window or a tab where files should be moved.
+To move selected rows to another window or tab, press the Move button in the toolbar and choose a destination window or a tab.

-To load selected tags automatically press ⌘+D. In automatic mode, Tag Editor can load music metadata from online databases, iTunes, or local folders and filenames.
+To load selected tags automatically, press the ⌘+D. Tag Editor can load music metadata from online databases, iTunes, or local folders and filenames in automatic mode.

 'Remove Extra Characters' feature cleans audio tags out of extra spaces, text in brackets, improper punctuation characters, and digits at the start and end of tags.

-Tag Editor can load album artworks from local folders and iTunes, or online databases automatically.
-To load artworks select corresponding cells, press Command+D shortcut, and choose required options in the 'Load Tags Advanced' window.
+Tag Editor can load album artworks from local folders and iTunes or online databases automatically.
+To load artworks, select corresponding cells, press the ⌘+D shortcut, and choose required options in the 'Load Tags Advanced' window.

 To change album artworks manually, paste or drag an image in selected artwork cells.